Top 10 countries by age at first marriage (m/f)

 The mean age at first marriage is a compact way to track how social norms, education, housing, and labor markets shape the timing of family formation.
 Where people study longer, rent or buy homes later, and build careers before formalizing partnerships, first marriages tend to happen in the early 30s for women and the mid-30s for men.
 In countries where schooling is shorter or where early unions remain a strong norm, the same indicator can sit far lower.

-How to read the numbers (and what this ranking is not)
+How to read the indicator

 A Top 10 list is easy to scan, but age-at-first-marriage data have one important nuance: reference years differ by country.
 This page follows a “latest available” approach commonly used in international dashboards: for each country we take the most recent value available from national or harmonized regional sources.